 Under this scheme, St Peter's College has been linked to Local Authorities in Merseyside, North Wales, the Isle of Man, and the London Boroughs of Enfield and Waltham Forest.

-For the academic year 2018/19, the college proposes to offer a multi-school scheme of work to state schools in Merseyside, the Isle of Man, and the London Boroughs of Enfield and Waltham Forest, while supporting the efforts of the Seren Network in North Wales.
+For the academic year 2019/20, the college will be running multi-school events in state schools in Merseyside, the Isle of Man, and the London Boroughs of Enfield and Waltham Forest.
 We believe that a multi-school approaches enables the college to spread its work effectively and fairly, bringing groups of highly motivated and able young people together.

-The following workshops/talks are embedded into our programme of work for 2018-19.
-If you were unable to attend one of these talks please get in touch to explore future talks.
+The following workshops/talks are embedded into our programme of work for 2019-20.
+If you wish to find out about any of these activities, please get in touch.

 - ‘Oxford Explained’ talk (KS3-4).
 An explanation of what it's like to study at Oxford, and what Oxford (and other competitive universities) are looking for.